solangegueiros/chainlink-keepers-tutorial/README.md

 ## Register new upkeep

-Click on the Register new upkeep button
+Click on the Register new upkeep button.

 ![Keepers - Register new upkeep button](/images/image_11.png)